-The rubber of the midsole does not have the ability to "return" energy, it has a very dry behavior.
-Which is a good feature if you want to develop a barefoot run, but it implies more pushing effort.
+The rubber of the midsole does not have the ability to "return" energy.
+It has a very dry behavior which is a good feature if you want to develop a barefoot run, but it implies more effort.

 Greater consumption = more energy requested.
-If you are a heel striker, you need to have a fast pace, which speeds up the heel-toe transition, in order to maintain
+If you are a heel striker, you need to have a fast pace which speeds up the heel-toe transition.

 This expert has been verified by RunRepeat.
 Reviews are neutral, unbiased and based on extensive testing.